 - Leave out things that you know could distress your child.
 For example, you might serve the cake without singing ‘Happy birthday’ if your child is sensitive to noise.

-- Always have an adult near your child who can help her out if she gets confused or upset.
+- Always have an adult who can help your child nearby.
 Make sure all the adults know what they can do to help your child cope.

 Building skills to help autistic children manage parties and social events

 As a longer-term strategy, you can help your autistic child build skills like taking turns, sharing, joining in and calming down.
 These skills are good for parties and other social events, but they’re also useful in the playground and classroom or when your child is with friends.